-Exception: The household is not considered to have participated in the sample month if the household has not presented the card for updating and has not accessed the account to purchase food at any time in the three-month period, which includes the sample month and the two consecutive months immediately after the sample month.
+The household is not considered to have participated in the sample month if benefits have not been posted to the EBT system or the household has not initiated activity that affects the balance of the household's SNAP EBT account, such as a purchase or return, in a three-month period, which includes the sample month.
+The three-months (91 days) may be any combination of months before or after the sample month so long as they run consecutive for 91 or more days and include the full sample month.
 Under these conditions, the review process stops because the case is not subject to review (NSTR).
 This must be documented in the QC review narrative summary.

-- Certification Case Record(s).
+- 322 Certification Case Record.
 The reviewer must review the SNAP certification case record(s) and, as applicable, the Public Assistance (PA) case record(s).
-This includes, but is not limited to analyzing:
+This includes, but is not limited to:

 - Household circumstances

 - Reported changes

 - Certification actions

-- Case notes/narratives, and
+- Case notes/narratives

 - Verification and documentation

+- All applicable notices/communications to the household

-QC may also review general assistance, Medicaid and other available records if applicable.
+QC may also review general assistance, Medicaid, and other available records if applicable.